playcanvas/developer.playcanvas.com/content/en/tutorials/entity-picking.md

 The main disadvantage is that this uses the `readPixels` method which stalls the graphics pipeline.
 This can have serious rendering performance implications particularly on mobile.

-However, you are able modify the size of the buffer to be smaller to improve the performance at the cost of accuracy.
+You are able modify the size of the buffer to be smaller to improve the performance at the cost of accuracy.
 In the example script below, the attribute `pickAreaScale` is used to do this where the lower the number, the faster and less accurate the picker becomes.

 ```javascript
 var PickerFramebuffer = pc.createScript('pickerFramebuffer');